cohiee/Spotify-Playlist-to-MP3/README.md

 A robust Flask application that downloads Spotify playlists as MP3 files using YouTube as the source.

+## DISCLAIMER

+The code, when used with ngrok in its website form, may not be able to support big playlists, as ngrok has limited bandwidth support.
+However, if you are simply using the spotify_downloader.py, it will support large files.
 ---

 ## ⚠️ Legal Notice